R. Sankar: Contributions in Public career

+He was the second person from backward communities who rose up to Chief minister from Travancore–Cochin (after C. Kesavan) and first from Kerala.
+He brought about many economic reforms while handling the finance portfolio despite facing legislative and societal pressures and political instabilities.
+He was a visionary who helped Ezhava community attain empowerment and Social mobility through education.
+He served as the Chairman of the Committee of Privileges from 1960 to 1964.

+Sankar ministry was instrumental in constituting Justice Kumara Pillai Commission for setting up Other Backward Class reservations in Kerala during 1964-65 following a Kerala High Court verdict.
+He introduced pensions for Widow and Old age in the state.

-R. Sankar contested the general elections held in 1965 to the Kerala Legislative Assembly but was defeated.
-He thus stepped back from active politics and concentrated in starting and implementing Educational Institutions for SNDP Yogam by settling back in Kollam.
-At that time he started the Sree Narayana Medical Mission under the SN Trust for giving away free treatment.
-The first hospital under the mission was started in Kollam, the hospital is also known on his name 'Sankars Hospital' which is now a multispeciality hospital.
+After retiring from politics he started the Sree Narayana Medical Mission under the SN Trust for giving away free treatment.
+The first hospital under the mission was started in Kollam, the hospital is also known on his name 'Sankars Hospital' which is now a multispecialty hospital.
 The body of Sankar was also laid to rest in the Hospital compound as a tribute to his service.

-He was the president of the committee that erected the statue of poet Kumaranasan in Thiruvananthapuram.
+He was the president of the committee that erected the statue of poet Kumaranasan in Thiruvananthapuram and has also served as editor of a Malayalam daily, Dinamony.